conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

     <img src="{{ site.url }}/assets/post_images/2019-02-27/github_updater.png" align="center"/>
 </p>

-You will need to set a GitHub API token as environment variable and perform an export of the recipe you want to get its information updated.
+You will need to set a GitHub API token as an environment variable and perform an export of the recipe you want to get its information updated.
 It will use the URL attribute in the recipe to perform the update.

 See hook documentation: https://github.com/conan-io/hooks#github-updater

 ## Considerations for Hooks development

-Keep in mind that hooks are quite versatile and can be used as far as python extends, however, it is not recommended to use hooks for task that could compromise the binary compatibility interfering with the package ID generation model.
+Keep in mind that hooks are quite versatile and can be used as far as Python extends, however, it is not recommended to use hooks for any task that could compromise the binary compatibility interfering with the package ID generation model.
 Package reproducibility might be also a concern at some point, but it is up to the user to track the hooks in the Conan configuration.

 We have also thought about improvements for Hooks that might come in the future following its adoption by the community, such as:

 - Dedicated commands for managing hooks: Installation, activation, update, list...
 - A versioning system of hooks and compatibility with versions of Conan client.
-- Hooks configuration parameters via configuration file, environment or custom.
+- Hooks configuration parameters via a configuration file, environment or custom.
 - Validation and tests during installation.
 - Automatic resolution of external pip requirements used.

 ## Final notes

-All those hooks are under development but we would like to encourage everyone, specially in the OSS community, to use them and provide feedback.
+All those hooks are under development but we would like to encourage everyone, especially in the OSS community, to use them and provide feedback.

 We are open to contributions improving the current hooks or proposing new ones that could be of interest of the community.
 If you are